- Leave Management

 Bereavement leave for parents

-2020 has been the year of change, and in the U.K., bereavement leave for parents went into effect on April 6, 2020.
+2020 has been the year of change.
+In the U.K., bereavement leave for parents went into effect on April 6, 2020.
 It's called Jack's Law and it grants bereavement leave for working parents that lose a child under the age of 18.
 In the case of a child dying who is under the age of 18, the parents are granted two weeks' statutory bereavement leave.

 The two weeks can be taken together or apart up to a year after the child dies.
-Its intent is to help the parent find a measure of peace in their grieving process.
+It intends to help the parent find a measure of peace in their grieving process.
 The U.K. is very progressive in providing this paid leave entitlement program as they are one of only a few countries in the world that offers it.

 Benefits of offering paternity leave